TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

 The following software may be included in this product: yargs.
-A copy of the source code may be downloaded from http://github.com/yargs/yargs.git.
+A copy of the source code may be downloaded from https://github.com/yargs/yargs.git.
 This software contains the following license and notice below:

+MIT License

-Copyright 2010 James Halliday (mail@substack.net)
-Modified work Copyright 2014 Contributors (ben@npmjs.com)
+Copyright 2010 James Halliday (mail@substack.net); Modified work Copyright 2014 Contributors (ben@npmjs.com)

-This project is free software released under the MIT/X11 license:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal